readthedocs/blog/jupyter-book-read-the-docs.rst

 that facilitate publishing computational narratives using the Jupyter ecosystem.

+Even though Jupyter Book is much younger than Read the Docs as a project, it has become very popular in recent times among scientific software developers and educators.
-Jupyter Book enables users to
+It enables users to
 write publication-quality content in Markdown thanks to MyST_ (a Markdown dialect compatible with Sphinx
 :doc:`we started promoting back in April this year </newsletter-april-2021>`),